Blog

 When Smart Contracts aren’t Enough

-Arguably, the programability of the blockchains via smart contracts is the single most important factor that enabled web3 to gain traction.
+Arguably, the programmability of the blockchains via smart contracts is the single most important factor that enabled web3 to gain traction.
 While this programmability is needed in order to foster the creativity of millions of developers around the world, smart contracts also come with limitations.
-These might be technical limitations - like missing a certain function or use-case-specific limitations - insufficient speeds, expensive operations etc.
+These might be technical limitations - like missing a certain function or use-case-specific limitations - insufficient speeds, expensive operations etc. In many cases, the technical requirements for deploying scalable and efficient dapps exceed what smart contracts alone can provide, prompting the need for more advanced solutions.

 Some dАpps start as smart contract-based applications, but eventually need their own sophisticated features, better costs or speeds.
 Some notable examples of these are Axie Infinity and dYdX.